1. Why this information is important

 - we will instruct Revolut Ltd (a UK incorporated Revolut company) to buy (or sell) the beneficial ownership interest in cryptocurrency using the partnered exchanges;

-- Revolut Ltd will then sell to (or buy from) us the beneficial ownership interest in the cryptocurrency for onwards sale to (or purchase from) you;
+- Revolut Ltd will then sell to (or buy from) us the beneficial ownership interest in the cryptocurrency for onward sale to (or purchase from) you;

-You have control of the ability to buy, sell or exchange the beneficial interest you hold in the cryptocurrency (subject to these Crypto Terms) and we will only act upon your instructions with respect to your cryptocurrencies.
-You will not have direct access to any of the partnered exchanges, appointed custodians, or the private cryptographic key related to any cryptocurrencies you purchase.
+- you will not have direct access to any of the partnered exchanges, appointed custodians, or the private cryptographic key related to any cryptocurrencies you purchase.

-Your cryptocurrency is held in a ‘virtual account’ with the partnered exchanges, or appointed custodians, that also hold cryptocurrencies for other Revolut customers.
-You can use the Revolut app to see the amount of cryptocurrency being held on your behalf.
+Your cryptocurrency is safeguarded and held in one or more ‘virtual accounts’ with our partnered exchanges, or appointed custodians, that also hold cryptocurrencies for other Revolut customers.
+You will not have a separate cryptocurrency account, and the cryptocurrencies are commingled with the assets received by Revolut from our other customers.
+You acknowledge and accept that there may be risks involved with such commingling.
+You can use the Revolut app to see the amount of cryptocurrency we hold on your behalf.

 There won’t be any contractual relationship between you and Revolut Ltd, partnered cryptocurrency exchanges, or any appointed-custodians.
 If we exercise reasonable care in the selection of any partnered exchange, or any appointed custodian, we will not be liable to you for any loss you suffer as a result of any act or omission of that partnered exchange or appointed custodian.